zodb/zodbshootout/doc/zodbshootout.rst

   no level is specified but this option is given, then INFO logging will be enabled.
 This is useful for details about the workings of a storage and the effects various options have on it.

   .. versionadded:: 0.6

+* ``--zap`` recreates the tables and indexes for a RelStorage database. *This option completely destroys any existing data.* You will be prompted to confirm that you want to do this for each database that supports it.
+This is handy for comparing Python 2 and Python 3 (which can't otherwise use the same database schemas).

+  .. caution:: This option destroys all data in the relevant database.

+  .. versionadded:: 0.6